BubbaDiego/v0.83/README.md

 python sonic_app.py
 ```

 By default the server listens on `0.0.0.0:5000`.
-Open
-`http://127.0.0.1:5000/` in your browser to access the dashboard.
-Use the
-`--monitor` flag if you want to also launch the local monitor process in a
+The startup message prints a clickable link to `http://127.0.0.1:5000/` (when your terminal supports ANSI hyperlinks).
+Use the `--monitor` flag to also launch the local monitor process in a separate console.
-separate console.

 ## Initializing the Database